aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 8. After a few minutes, you will see your stack Status change to '**CREATE_COMPLETE**'.
 You're encouraged to go explore the resources created as part of this initial setup.

 ---

-## Step 2: Create CodeCommit credentials (Maybe)

-In this step, you will need to upload pre-packaged Lambda functions to S3.
-These Lambda functions will be used at various stages in our MLOps pipeline.

-1. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region (e.g., N.Virginia).
-2. Under Services, select IAM.
-In the left panel, select Users and select your user id from the list.
-(Note: This is the IAM user id you are using to log in to the AWS Console)
-3. Go to the Security credentials tab, and scroll to the bottom section titled HTTPS Git credentials for CodeCommit.
-4. Click Generate , copy/paste your credentials so you can access them later and select Download credentials to also ensure you have a downloaded copy.
-5. Click Close

----